 - Encourage the taking of measures to manage the amount of electricity used and when it is used.

 Once AEMO has developed a new procedure or a proposed amendment to an existing procedure, AEMO publishes a Procedure Change Proposal and a call for submissions from the public.
-The Rule Change Panel may convene the Market Advisory Committee (MAC) to discuss the proposal.
+AEMO, the ERA, Western Power or the Coordinator of Energy may convene the Market Advisory Committee (MAC) to discuss the proposal.

 Following consideration of submissions, AEMO is required to publish a Procedure Change Report which includes the details of the original proposal, a summary of the submissions received and AEMO’s response to matters raised in submissions, amended wording of the procedure, and a time and date for the new procedure to come into force.